mroi/unison-intercept/README.md

 **symlink**
 Creates symlinks for a specified path name before they are traversed by Unison.
 The path and link content are configured using `#symlink = Path PATH -> TARGET`.
-Symlinks are only created within the second initialized Unison root.
+Symlinks are only created within the first Unison root located below the current home directory.

 **umask**
 Files created in the user’s home directory employ a `umask` of 0700.
 This restriction does